Krishnamohan-Yerrabilli/Articles/cl8k3pmh7000u09l2fk519qsl.md

  are the pods it wants to checkout.

-` template `: above we mentioned 4 replicas which means the same number of pods are created by the replica set, when pods are created this is taken as reference by the replica set to create new pods
+` template `: above we mentioned 4 replicas which means the same number of pods are created by the replica set, when pods are made this is taken as reference by the replica set to create new pods

 > don't think replicaset means just creating replicas, that's not the main view, it